 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders and issue new shares.
+Notes to Financial Statements Year ended October 31, 2021

-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)
+1. Summary of Significant Accounting Policies (continued)